How to change your IP address

 How about a proxy?

 If you're trying to change your IP address primarily because you want to access web-based forums, you may wish to look into using a proxy server.
-Learn more by reading our article on proxies.
+Learn more by reading about proxy servers.

 If you're not the technical type, contact your Internet service provider (ISP) and ask them if they are able to change your IP address or how long your connection needs to be off for your IP address to change.